TheresaLui/SelfHelpContent_v2/articles/microsoft.network/healthmodel-flow-count-inbound.md

 * Consider enabling Accelerated Networking on the network interface
 * Consider adding additional network interfaces to the VM to handle the connection volume
 * Consider adding additional VMs to handle the connection volume
-* Consider placing the VM behind Azure Load Balancer
+* Consider placing your VMs behind Azure Load Balancer to distribute connection volume

 If the connections are NOT legimate, in addition to above options, consider enabling Azure DDOS Protection Standard.